Brodino96/RoleplaySimpleVoiceChat/README.md

 ### Features:

 - **Voice extender**: An item that when held will amplify the range of your words
+- **Sneaking voice range**: A different voice range for when you sneak

 For installation and configuration instructions, see the [Documentation](https://docs.brodino.dev/minecraft/roleplay-simple-voice-chat).